Vikasg7/jdsl/README.md

 # JDSL
-A Parser Combinator in Clojure
+A Parser Combinator Library in Clojure

 ### Todo
 - [ ] Write clj-fmt rultes for jdsl.basic/do macro